 You may have been told insurance was compulsory.
 It isn't, and that alone counts as mis-selling.
 Plus, the self-employed, unemployed, retired, those with pre-existing conditions, or who are covered elsewhere, have all commonly been flogged unnecessary policies.

 So if you've got a case, write and complain.
-To reclaim, you'll need to write up to three times (templates for all of them are here); the last being to the free Ombudsman service, though there's a chance you could get a payout sooner.
+To reclaim, you'll need to write up to three times (templates for all of them are here); the last being to the free Financial Ombudsman Service, though there's a chance you could get a payout sooner.

 As all of this is free, the worst case scenario by reclaiming is... you lose the cost of three stamps.